sedexch/sedexch.github.io/v6/advanced-docker-options.md

 # Advanced Docker Options

+This page describes advanced aspects of Docker Container configuration.
+Most of these options are rarely needed.

 ## Defining an outgoing HTTP-proxy in the init.conf

-If an HTTP proxy is required to access the Internet, such a proxy server can optionally be entered in the initial configuration file init.conf.
+If an HTTP proxy is required to access the Internet, such a proxy server can optionally already be entered at the very beginning in the initial configuration file init.conf.

 Example: